 Temple d’Auguste et de Livie has been wonderfully restored.
 It’s a smaller version of Nime’s Maison Caree, located on the place du Palais.
 And also see the remains of the Jardin Archéologique de Cybèle off place de Miremont.

-The Musée Archéologique Eglise St-Pierre houses odd Roman artefacts all jumbled together, alongside beautiful fresco fragments and mosaics.
+The Musée Archéologique Eglise St-Pierre (Place St Pierre) houses odd Roman artifacts all jumbled together, alongside beautiful fresco fragments and mosaics.